 Training fees are €57 a day.
 That amount includes everything except shoes, veterinary and racing costs.

 Discover the fun and excitement of thoroughbred horse racing in France, where big purses and low training fees combine to make this country one of the most attractive in the world for horse owners.

 Explore our site for details, and contact us to discuss ownership opportunities.
-Follow Gina Rarick on Facebook and Twitter or visit our blog to keep up with all the latest happenings in the stable.
+Follow Gina Rarick on Facebook and Twitter, subscribe to her YouTube channel or visit our blog to keep up with all the latest happenings in the stable.

 Why race in France?

 Prize money in French racing is among the highest in the world.
 The winner of a mid-level race will take home between €9,000 and €15,000, compared with £1,000 to £1,500 in the U.K. In addition, French racing offers premiums to French-bred horses that add 60 percent to prize money for two- and three-year-olds, and 45 percent for four- and five-year-olds and 35 percent for 6-year-olds and older.